 Land Use and Urban Design

-Retreat: Moving to Higher Ground in a Climate-Changed City (articles from 2016 and 2017; forthcoming book)
+Retreat: Moving to Higher Ground in a Climate-Changed City (forthcoming book)

 Author: Liz Koslov

-LIC scholar Liz Koslov’s book Retreat: Moving to Higher Ground in a Climate-Changed City, under advance contract with the University of Chicago Press, is an ethnographic account of community-organized retreat from the coast in New York City after Hurricane Sandy.
-Through this research, Dr. Koslov examined the social impacts of buyouts, a form of property acquisition in which houses and lots are purchased from willing sellers with future development prohibited.
+LCI Scholar Liz Koslov’s book Retreat: Moving to Higher Ground in a Climate-Changed City is an ethnographic account of community-organized retreat from the coast in New York City after Hurricane Sandy.
+The book, under advance contract with the University of Chicago Press, highlights Dr. Koslov’s examination of the social impacts of buyouts, a form of property acquisition in which houses and lots are purchased from willing sellers with future development prohibited.